CorrelAidSwitzerland/sdghackathon/README.md

 ### Changes to the P3 database
 - All the projects that did not have an abstract were deleted.
-- The following columns have been deleted:
--- Project Title English | text
--- Responsible Applicant | text
--- Lay Summary Lead (English) | logical
--- Lay Summary (English) | text
--- Lay Summary  Lead (German) | logical
--- Lay Summary (German) | text
--- Lay Summary Lead (French) | logical
--- Lay Summary (French) | text
--- Lay Summary Lead (Italian) | logical
--- Lay Summary (Italian) | text
--- Project Number String | text
--- Abstract | text --> This is the original abstract of the research project.
-It differs from `abstract_english` (provided in the main dataset) in that it is written in the original language when it is not English.
+- The following columns have been deleted: Project Title English, Responsible Applicant, Lay Summary Lead (English), Lay Summary (English), Lay Summary  Lead (German), Lay Summary (German), Lay Summary Lead (French), Lay Summary (French), Lay Summary Lead (Italian), Lay Summary (Italian), Project Number String, Abstract

 ### References